mike-audi/semantic-versioning-maven/README.md

+_Note: Archiving because PR has been merged in._

 # semantic-versioning-maven
 A simple GitHub Action tool to increment the Maven version of a pom and all its children based on [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0).